cristianvasquez/housing/README.md

 If a person wants to live for one month in one of those houses, she has to pay a fee corresponding to the price of a share.
 The paid amount goes proportionally to all share-holders, and one share is created to the person, and one share of the founder is destroyed.

-When a person dies, the shares go back to the founder (government), that can build more houses.
+When a person dies, the shares go back to the founder (i.e big cooperative, government), that can buy more houses if needed.
 To ensure the share-influx, shares are not bought or sold in the open market.

 ## Simulation